The Ten Commandments, A tour of the Holyland, and the Journey of Moses

 YARDENIT BAPTISM SITE:

-Jesus Christ traveled south to the Jordan River to meet John the Baptist who was baptizing in the Jordan River all who would come and repent of their sins.
-Jesus Christ was then baptized in Bethany across the Jordan River (John 1.28).
-Today Pilgrims to the Holy Land visit the Baptismal Site (Yardenit) and are baptized in the waters of the Jordan River.
+Jesus Christ traveled south to the Jordan River to meet John the Baptist, who was baptizing all who would come and repent of their sins in the Jordan River.
+Jesus Christ was baptized in Bethany across the Jordan River (John 1.28).
+Today Pilgrims to the Holy Land visit the Baptismal Site (Yardinet) and are baptized in the waters of the Jordan.

-After our visits, we will continue our trip by crossing to Jordan via the Allenby Bridge.
-Once we complete our immigration and obtain our Jordanian visa, we proceed to the Jordan side where we will be met
+After our visits, we will continue our trip by crossing to Jordan via the SHEIKH HUSSEIN Bridge.
+Once we complete our immigration and obtain our Jordanian visa, we proceed to the Jordan side, where we will be met by our guide and proceed to spend the next night at FAIRMONT HOTEL in AMMAN - IB

 AMMAN / PETRA / PETRA MOVENPICK HOTEL